-When your ready to get started, head on over to Patreon, choose your level of support and and begin your practice of Awareness Through Movement.
+When you’re ready to get started, head over to Patreon, choose your membership level and begin your practice of Awareness Through Movement.

-There are several free video lessons already there!
+There are over 30 free audio and video lessons already there!

 The lessons train your physical and mental equipment in a single, unifying context, where movement and attention are given equal weight.
 What makes Awareness Through Movement different from any other approach is the way it integrates the physical benefits of exercise and the mental poise of meditation.